yatesco/seafile-docs/config/seahub_settings_py.md

 # when True, check password strength level, STRONG(or above) is allowed
 USER_STRONG_PASSWORD_REQUIRED = False

+# Force user to change password when admin add/reset a user.
+# Added in 5.1.1, deafults to True.
+FORCE_PASSWORD_CHANGE = True

 # Age of cookie, in seconds (default: 2 weeks).
 SESSION_COOKIE_AGE = 60 * 60 * 24 * 7 * 2